ilanman/Rpres_ML_2/index.md

 <space>

 - Eigenvalues help uncover valuable insight into the underlying structure of a vector space
-- Eigenvalues/vectors come up extensively in physics, engineering, statistics
+- Eigenvalues/vectors come up extensively in physics, engineering, statistics<br><br>
-- Eigenvalues are scalars derived from a square matrix, "characteristic roots" it
+- Eigenvalues are scalars derived from a square matrix, "characteristic roots"
 - Eigenvectors are non-zero vectors associated with eigenvalues
-- Every square matrix has at least 1 eigenvalue/vector combo (otherwise its "degenerative")
+- Almost every square matrix has at least 1 eigenvalue/vector combo (otherwise its "degenerative")
 - Decomposing a square matrix into eigenvalues/vectors is eigen decomposition

 ----